CristinaMarilena/checkers-game-java-fx/README.md

  As for the moves:

 * INVALID move means that the piece is trying to be moved in an inaccessible location or the player doesn't have a right to.
 * STEP is a non-capturing move.
+A king has the right to do it in every direction.
-* JUMP is the move where a playes captures the other player's pawn.
+* JUMP is the move where a playes captures the other player's pawn.A king has the right to do it in every direction.

 _GameSearch_ class implements the most primitive algorithm ever invented( :) ) that returns a list of all the pawns that have accessible moves on the board, no matter the player or the selected pawn.
 We mainly need that for presenting the status of the game.